daniellich/example-repo/README.md

 # Example Repository
-this is a sample repo, Hello World!
+this is a sample repo, Hello, coders!

+this is a second change.